davidgasquez/handbook/Company Knowledge Management.md

 ## Key Ideas

 - [[Documentation]] and PM can make a company 10x better.
 - Have an opinionated way of doing internal documentation that works for your [[Organizations | organization]] and [[Culture]].
 - Every employee should contribute.
 - Resources have owners, contributors, reviewers (similar to [[Git]] roles).One of the owner roles is to keep it up to date and consistent with the rest of the knowledge base.
 - Each kind of document has have an explicit place.
+A place for everything and everything in its place.
 	- Keep a source of truth and keep it up to date.
 When something is not relevant anymore, deprecate or delete it.
 All the documents should evolve.
 	- Avoid duplicating knowledge.
 For each question there is one and only one answer.
 - Link everything together.